 Jane Austen Variations is a place for readers and writers of Austen-inspired fiction to connect.
-Our purpose is to give writers the opportunity to interact with readers about elements of their new stories and to share our experiences and love of Jane Austen.
+Our authors of Austenesque fiction love to interact with readers about elements of our stories and to share our experiences and love of Jane Austen.

 Founded in 2013 by authors Maria Grace, Susan Mason-Milks and Abigail Reynolds, Jane Austen Variations includes writers of Austen-inspired variations, sequels, prequels, modernizations and more.
 If it’s Austen-related, we love it!
 Please stop by our Facebook page where announcements of interest to Austen lovers are posted.